 David’s skilled culinary techniques, attention to detail and deep knowledge of traditional French cuisine were finely honed at the longtime and quintessential Chateaulin Restaurant in Ashland, Oregon; where he commanded the award-winning kitchen for over thirty years.

 David is a veteran chef who brings artful reinterpretations of classical dishes and innovative plates to the Peerless Kitchen that showcase the bounty of the Pacific Northwest and the Pacific Rim.

-Harlan’s exciting sense of cuisine comes with unexpected gastronomic riffs, and an uncanny ability to balance flavor, texture, taste, aroma and seasonality with a commitment for using the freshest locally grown and sustainable products.
-He worked under acclaimed Chef Joshus Ketner, learning to marry Pan-Asian cuisine with French culinary technique; before being appointed our sous chef and finally, Chef de Cuisine in the Fall of 2015.
+Harlan’s exciting sense of cuisine comes with unexpected gastronomic riffs, and an uncanny ability to balance flavor, texture, aroma and seasonality.
+He worked under the critically acclaimed Chef Joshua Ketner, learning to marry PanAsian cuisine with French culinary technique; before being appointed our sous chef and finally, Chef de Cuisine in the Fall of 2015.